-Throughout the book, he does not have very much confidence in himself but proves himself over and over.
+Throughout the book, he does not have very much confidence in himself but proves himself repeatedly.
 The storyline is sophisticated enough for an adult to become fascinated by its twists and turns.
 Early on, he is given a prophecy that causes you to question many of the characters' motives throughout the book.
-Fortunately, Riordan has a knack for developing character, and each of the characters has their endearing and not so appealing side, causing the characters to seem that much more real.
+Fortunately, Riordan has a knack for developing character, and each of the characters has their endearing and not-so-appealing side, causing the characters to seem that much more real.

 Splintered Series by A. G. Howard